gnosisguild/CRISP/packages/local_testnet/Readme.md

 2. To initiate a new CRISP round, choose the option `Initialize new CRISP round`.

-3. To activate a CRISP round, choose the option `Activate an E3 round`.

-4. To vote in a CRISP round, choose the option `Participate in an E3 round`.
+3. To vote in a CRISP round, choose the option `Participate in an E3 round`.

-4. To decrypt and publish the results of a CRISP round, choose the option `Decrypt Ciphertext & Publish Results`.

 Ensure all services are running correctly and that components are communicating as expected before starting a new CRISP round.